sgfdotnet/Visual-Studio-Code/Presentation.md

     * Speaking personally, it has replaced VS for a good portion of my personal development
     * I used to use a mixture of Notepad++, Visual Studio, and more when doing web development
     * This was often combined by a few terminal windows, or CMD.exe on Windows
-    * VS has replaced all of that
+    * VS Code has replaced all of that
     * It has also taken over the role at work of viewing/examining SQL files
     * Instances where I just need to jump in, look at or copy a file, then move on
     * Opens WAY faster than SQL Management Studio or Visual Studio